Gnanashritej/erp-react/README.md

 - npm

 ## Features
 - Dashboard: View key metrics and insights about the business.
+This page displays the key metrics and summary in the form of metric cards.
+We can also add insightful charts to the dashboard using chart.js
 - Products Management: Add, edit, and delete products from the inventory.
 - Orders Management: Process and manage customer orders efficiently.